JasonLKelly/cosense_cloud/WORKPLAN.md

 - `docker compose up --build` launches the full system
 - Control Center UI shows robots and humans moving in Zone C
 - Robots emit **SLOW / STOP / REROUTE** decisions with reason codes
-- Operator can ask:
-  1. "Why did robot X stop / slow / reroute?"
-  2. "What's happening in Zone C?"
-  3. "Is this an isolated event, or part of a pattern?"
+- **Gemini monitors streaming data and proactively alerts** (agentic AI pattern)
-- Gemini answers are grounded, structured, and non-hallucinatory
+- Operator can ask any question; Gemini answers with grounded evidence
-- Datadog shows **decision-quality metrics**, not just infra health
+- **Pipeline runs on Confluent Cloud** (not just local Docker)
+- **Decisions stream to BigQuery** for real-time analytics
 - Repo is clean, documented, and reproducible
-- A 2–3 minute demo video can be recorded without live debugging
+- A 3-minute demo video emphasizes "AI on data in motion"

 Anything beyond this is optional.